qijiezhao/Video-Highlight-Detection/README.md

 Tips:

-Non-deep models now have achieved 42% mAP (IoU ranges from 0.5 to 0.95 on BaiduVH dataset, each gap is 0.05)on the validtion set.
+Non-deep models now have achieved 42% mAP (IoU ranges from 0.5 to 0.95 on BaiduVH dataset, each gap is 0.05)on the validtion set. more information about non-deep, please refer to the 'non-deep' directory.
 Performance on deep models is going to be proposed later.